 Property and equipment of the District is depreciated using the straight-line method over the estimated useful lives between fifteen and thirty years.
-For the year ended December 31, 2021, the District does not own any capital assets.

 Long-Term Obligations

 In the government-wide financial statements long-term debt and other long-term obligations are reported as liabilities in the governmental activities fund type Statement of Net Position.